Edvid/New-World-Dedicated-Stat-Program/README.md

 **II: adding**

-adding 2 to administrative efficiency can be done with the line:
+adding or subtracting values from a stat can be done in two ways.
+The explicit and implicit way.
+You can explicidly state what value you wish to change a stat by, by the following line:
 `+2 administrativeefficiency`

 or with [synonyms](https://edvid.github.io/New-World-Dedicated-Stat-Program/Synonyms.js) implemented in the program: